The Co-operative Bank: 2018 onwards: extension of portfolio and growth

-Andrew Bester joined as the Bank's CEO in July 2017, setting out to deliver a plan to enhance the Bank's digital capabilities while developing the ethical brand further.
+Andrew Bester joined as the bank's CEO in July 2017, setting out to deliver a plan to enhance the bank's digital capabilities while developing the ethical brand further.

 In September 2018 the bank expressed an interest in bidding for part of a £775 million fund designed to help banks develop their business banking services and encourage SME customers to transfer their accounts from RBS Group.
-The fund was created by RBS as a consequence of its £45 billion Government bailout during the financial crisis of 2007–2008.
-In May 2019, the Bank was awarded £15 million by Banking Competition Remedies (BCR) to grow its presence in the business banking market, following its successful application for funding from Pool B of the Capability and Innovation Fund.
+The fund was created by RBS as a consequence of its £45 billion Government bailout during the 2008 financial crisis.
+In May 2019, the bank was awarded £15 million by Banking Competition Remedies (BCR) to grow its presence in the business banking market, following its successful application for funding from Pool B of the Capability and Innovation Fund.

+2020–2024: contraction

+By this time, bank was a plc with debt securities listed on the London Stock Exchange.
+Its equity is not listed.
+The bank's sole shareholder is the Co-operative Bank Finance plc.
+The sole shareholder of the Co-operative Bank Finance plc is the Co-operative Bank Holdings Ltd which is a private company limited by share capital.
+The holding company is owned by hedge funds and other asset management companies.

 During the first half of 2020 the bank allocated £11.2m to "loan impairments", giving a loss for that period of £44.6m.
 In August 2020 the closure was announced of 18 of the bank's remaining 68 branches – to take place by the end of the year – along with an 11% reduction in staff numbers, as a response to a reduction in branch use and historically low interest rates.
+In 2023, the bank had 50 branches in the UK.

-On October 6, 2020 it was announced that Andrew Bester had informed the Board of directors of his intention to step down as Chief Executive Officer and as a director of its parent company The Co-operative Bank Finance p.l.c.
-On October 20, 2020, it was announced that Nick Slape would be the CEO of The Co-operative Bank after stepping up from his role as CFO.
+In October 2020, Andrew Bester informed the board of directors of his intention to step down as chief executive officer and as a director of parent company The Co-operative Bank Finance plc.
+He was replaced as CEO by the bank's CFO, Nick Slape.

-In November 2020, it was reported that the US private-equity firm Cerberus Capital Management had entered into talks with The Co-operative Bank regarding a takeover.
+As a part of wider turnaround plans, in August 2023 the bank acquired the mortgage accounts of Sainsbury's Bank and in March 2024 announced it would consult staff on a restructure which would reduce staffing by 12%, about 400 staff.

+A series of banking entities engaged in talks and offers to acquire the bank, including US private-equity firm Cerberus Capital Management in November 2020, challenger bank Shawbrook in October 2023 A tentative offer was received from the Coventry Building Society which was provisionally accepted in April 2024.